My Baby Won't Sleep Without Being Held: What to Do

 The key to helping a baby sleep without being held is giving them something else to associate with safety and calm.
 This is where a comforter becomes genuinely transformative.

+A comforter - particularly one with a distinct, soothing texture - gives your baby a consistent sensory anchor.
+Something they can reach for, hold, and feel in the dark.
 At Bullabaloo, our satin edge muslin comforters are designed with exactly this in mind.
 The soft muslin body is breathable and gentle, while the silky satin trim provides a cool, smooth sensation that babies instinctively seek out with their fingertips.
-Over time, that feeling becomes deeply associated with calm - a comfort cue your baby can access entirely on their own.

 Two designs that parents come back to again and again: